Dr Christopher Walker

 Vice Chair Of The Board Of Directors

-Geraldine’s professional background is as an Environmental Health Officer, a wide ranging role including compliance and legal enforcement in Health and Safety.
-A career change saw her move into Voluntary Sector management which involved recruiting, training, managing and appraising the volunteers who provided the service, and managing the departmental budget.
-She ended her professional career in the Voluntary sector supporting service user groups for people with disabilities in holding Local Government and NHS services to account, so has a strong commitment to Equality, Diversity and Inclusion.
+Geraldine’s professional career started in Local Government as an Environmental Health Officer, a wide ranging role including compliance and legal enforcement in Health and Safety.
+A career change saw her move into Voluntary Sector management which involved recruiting, training, managing and appraising volunteers and managing the service budget.
+She ended her professional career in the Voluntary sector supporting service user groups for people with disabilities holding Local Government and NHS services to account, so has a strong commitment to Equality, Diversity and Inclusion.

 She started as a foundation Governor on the St Mary’s Catholic Primary School Governing Body about 1998, eventually chairing the Finance Sub Committee and involved in Governor training.
 She also serves as a foundation Governor at the Catholic Secondary.
 She is a strong believer in the mission and ethos of Catholic Education from 3-19, so when the two schools became part of the Pope John Catholic MAC in 2015, she became a foundation Director of the Company, and was elected its first Chair of Directors- a role she served in for four years, until the merger and formation of St Francis and St Clare Catholic MAC.